ibnuda/fpmortals/manuscript/complete.md

 normal akan selalu dibungkus dalam sebuah `Value` dan parameter *by-name* dapat dibungkus dengan `Name`.

-When we write *pure programs*, we are free to replace any `Name` with `Need` or `Value`, and vice versa, with no change to the correctness of the program.
-This is the essence of *referential transparency*: the ability to replace a computation by its value, or a value by its computation.

 Ketika kita menulis *program murni* (lol), kita bebas untuk mengganti `Name` dengan `Need` atau `Value`, begitu juga sebaliknya, tanpa mengubah kebenaran program (lol).
 Yang menjadi esensi dari *transparansi rujukan* adalah keluwesan untuk mengganti sebuah komputasi dengan nilai komputasi tersebut atau mengganti nilai sebuah komputasi dengan komputasi itu sendiri.

-In functional programming we almost always want `Value` or `Need` (also known as *strict* and *lazy*): there is little value in `Name`.
-Because there is no language level support for lazy method parameters, methods typically ask for a *by-name* parameter and then convert it into a `Need` internally, getting a boost to performance.

 Pada pemrograman fungsional, kita hampir selalu menggunakan `Value` atau `Need` (dikenal dengan *tegas* dan *lundung*) dikarenakan hampir tidak ada